zyraglee/msteams-sample-line-of-business-apps-csharp/README.md

 ## Airline

-A collection of 5 bots that help across achieve multiple
+A collection of 5 bots that help in airlines operation scenarios

 1. **Flight Info Bot**<br>
     This bot allows you to search flights and rebook a passenger to another flight.